AtomGraph/Processor/README.md

 ### Examples

-The examples shows Processor running with combinations of
+The examples show Processor running with combinations of
 * default and custom LDT ontologies
 * local and remote SPARQL services
 * Docker commands